Ryan-D-Gast/ivp/README.md

 <p align="center">
 <b>A library of numerical methods for solving initial value problems (IVPs)</b><br>
-<i>for the Rust programming language.</i>
+<i>for Rust and Python.</i>
 </p>

 -----

-This library provides a pure rust implementation of SciPy's `solve_ivp` function with slight modifications to the API to better fit Rust's design patterns.
+This library provides a pure Rust implementation of SciPy's `solve_ivp` function with slight modifications to the API to better fit Rust's design patterns.
+It is also available as a Python package with a SciPy-compatible API.

+## Features

 Currently implemented solvers:
 -   **DOP853**: An 8th order Dormand-Prince method with step-size control and dense output.